neerazz/FAANG/Algorithms/Neeraj/RealAndMockInterview/amazon/neeraj/2021/readme.md

 >
 >    1. **LP**:
 >
->       1. Leveraged data, to create new feature from customer perspective?
+>       1. Leveraged data, to create a new feature from customer perspective?
->           - Bulk upload
 >       2. Quick decision with a limiter deadline
->           - Bonus job
 >    1. **Algorithm**: Design LRU Cache
 >    2. **Reverse Questions**:
 >
 >       - What is the tech stack that is used in team?
->       - Do you work on both application layer, as well as the operating system layer?
+>       - Do you work on both application layer, and the operating system layer?
->       - What does the day to day look like?
+>       - What does the day-to-day look like?
 >4. **Manger & Team Member:**
 >
 >    - LP:
 >
->       1. Tell me about a time where you have noticed something is not good, and you have worked on changing that.
+>       1. Tell me about a time when you have noticed something is not good, and you have worked on changing that.
->           - Payment retry-logic
->       2. Tell me about time where you have worked on something that you didn&#39;t know before?
+>       2. Tell me about time when you have worked on something that you didn't know before?
->           - Cloud migration in AMEX
 >   - OOPS Design:
 >
 >       1. Design an implement Linux find command as an API.
 >
->           - The API will support finding files that has given size requirements and a file with a certain format like
+>           - The API will support finding files that has given size requirements, and a file with a certain format like
 >   - Reverse Question:
 >
 >       - Tell me about the team, how does the day to responsibilities looks like.